phuongnam7899/obsidian-vault/New Note Guideline.md

 ### 6 - Main Notes

+- No nested folder here, only notes files
 - Refined, organized knowledge
 - Use the Main Note template
 - Includes concept definitions, examples, and technical information